 In memory of Henry Angell-James OA and with the full support of Sally and Henry’s family, a bursarial fund in his name has been launched with the intention of funding a deserving child through the final three years of Abberley as a full border.
 It would be an even greater memorial to Henry if this fund could support a full border in the school for many years beyond that.

 It is tremendous news that in order to launch this fund one of our current parents has already extremely generously donated a sum to cover the first full year of fees.
-The first beneficiary will start boarding in September 2019.
 We are now looking for donors to follow this lead to contribute to a fund specifically set up to enable a pupil to enjoy the benefits that full-boarding at Abberley undoubtedly brings.

 Henry joined Abberley Hall in September 1971 and quickly proved himself as a boy with flair and intelligence and showed early promise as a potential scholar.
 In his final year it was clear that he could easily achieve a scholarship to most independent schools, but he was aiming for Winchester, and indeed joined Hawkins House in September 1976.